 Board of Governors' Awards

-On the occasion of the 125th anniversary of the founding of the Dalhousie Student Union, and in recognition of the fact that students contribute to the quality and vitality of the University, and the achievement of its mission, both through their academic accomplishments and through their involvement in other aspects of campus life, a new set of awards known as Governors' Awards, was created by the Board of Governors.
+To celebrate the 125th anniversary of the founding of the Dalhousie Student Union, and in recognition of the fact that students contribute to the quality and vitality of the University, and the achievement of its mission, both through their academic accomplishments and through their involvement in campus life, the Governors' Awards were created by the Board of Governors.

 The terms of reference of the Governors' Awards are as follows:

 Up to four awards are made each year, for exceptional contributions or leadership in the extracurricular realm in such areas as:

 - Community Service